 - Beat in the eggs and yolks until well combined.

-Fill and finish:
+Fill and Glaze

-- When the filling starts flattening and is still a bit warm, spread the Strawberry Rose jam.
+- When the filling starts flattening and is still a bit warm, spread the Strawberry Rose Jam.
 I usually use a bit more than a half jar.

 - Take your tart out of the fridge 20 minutes before serving.